threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Peertube.
-- Deploy another Peertube.
+- Deploy another Peertube in double test.
 - Check that Peertube is reachable and certified.
-- Check that deploying another Peertube deployed successfully.
+- Check that deploying another Peertube deployed successfully in double test.

 ### test10_Taiga